 Most RCTs are designed to investigate the effects of a uniformly delivered intervention in a specific type of patient in specific circumstances.
 This helps to ensure that any observed difference in outcomes between the investigational treatment and comparator is less likely to be confounded by variations in the patient groups compared, the mode of delivering the intervention, other previous and current treatments, health care settings, and other factors.
-However, while this approach strengthens internal validity.
+However, while this approach strengthens internal validity, it can weaken external validity.